What is the ECS?: How does cbd work in my body?

 2. Phytocannabinoid Supplementation:

-• Reduce intake of alcohol, caffeine, and processed foods that may disrupt ECS function.
+• Reducing intake of processed foods, excessive alcohol, and caffeine, which may interfere with ECS function.

 Don't know Where to begin?